buzzshocker/User-Level-Thread-Library/REPORT.md

 - `signum`: For the value to be passed to the signal handler.
 - `sigset_t blocked_set`: `sigset` type set for storing the signals that have been blocked.
+- `int preempt_allowed`: int to make sure disable or enable don't run when they shouldn't

 We also have a signal handler that will be called when `preempt_start` is called with the argument `true`.
 This just calls `uthread_yield` using